 The CPA Exam Simulations are notoriously difficult for every section.
-There’s plenty of myths out there concerning these sims, especially with regard to which section features the most difficult versions.
+There’s plenty of myths out there concerning these simulation questions.
+This is especially true with regard to which section features the most difficult versions.
 In reality, the most difficult sims are the ones you don’t prepare for enough.
 And whichever section is your weakest section, the corresponding sims will likely be the most difficult.

 Like everything concerning the CPA Exam and my process in taking it, I scoured the internet for anything and everything that would help me prepare.
 And, since beating the four sections on my first try, I’ve been able to help thousands who failed their CPA exams, finally pass!
 Here are the 4 best tips that will help you prepare for the CPA Exam task-based simulations.